SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             # Note: When triggered, the loaded chunk threshold will reset and start incrementing.
             # Disabled by default.
             chunk-gc-load-threshold=0
-            # The tick interval used to cleanup all inactive chunks in a world.
+            # The tick interval used to cleanup all inactive chunks that have leaked in a world.
             # Set to 0 to disable which restores vanilla handling.
-(Default: 1)
+(Default: 600)
             chunk-gc-tick-interval=600
             # The number of seconds to delay a chunk unload once marked inactive.
-(Default: 30)
+(Default: 15)
             # Note: This gets reset if the chunk becomes active again.
             chunk-unload-delay=15
             # If enabled, any request for a chunk not currently loaded will be denied (exceptions apply for things like world gen and player movement).